 1. Fish is a great collagen-rich foods source

 Fish bones and ligaments contain collagen but the best source is their skin.
 Fresh and generally left as waste it is easy to digest and absorb.
 It is so good in fact that many brands encourage you to take supplements that are derived from marine collagen because it is a more eco-friendly source.
 But why take supplements when you can get it straight from the source?
 Salmon, mackerel, and tuna are all must-try items for a healthy dose of collagen and since they are all natural, you don’t have to worry about negative side effects.
-Have it with light seasoning or turn it into sushi; fish is one of the best sources of collagen either way.

 3. Bone Broth